TeachBooks/mirror_mude_book/book/sandbox/SanPart/ObservationTheory/01_Introduction.md

 \mathbb{E}(Y_i)= x_1 + x_2 t_i
 $$

-where the observation times, or epochs, $t_i$ are assumed to be deterministic.
+where the observation times, or epochs, $t_i$ are assumed to be known and therefore deterministic.

 The linear functional model for $m$ observables becomes: